“Glowcose felt like something our family had been waiting for,” said Ballymoney's Paul McCaw

-Ballymoney dad of son with Type 1 diabetes invents colour-changing light to monitor sugar levels
+Ballymoney dad of son with Type 1 diabetes brings colour-changing light to monitor sugar levels

 Paul McCaw’s new UK company, Lewcose, has launched to support families living with Type 1 diabetes (T1D) with the release of Glowcose – a calming, colour-changing light.